BesenbacherLab/bbq_pipeline/README.md

 snakemake --workflow-profile "path/to/workflow_profile/config.yaml"
 ```

-For further options for local, cluster and cloud execution, see the [docs](https://snakemake.readthedocs.io/).
+For further options for local, cluster and cloud execution, see the snakemake [docs](https://snakemake.readthedocs.io/).

 ### Step 5: Generate report (optional)